 The Bibbulmun Track Foundation offers a range of services for people planning their end-to-end.

-Please note that because the Track was closed due to the February 2015 bushfires between Northcliffe and Mandalay Beach and also Driver Rd to Harris Dam (between Dwellingup and Collie) a through End-to-End was not possible between February and June when both sections had diversions put into place making the End-to-End possible.
+Please note that because the Track was closed due to the February 2015 bushfires between Northcliffe and Mandalay Beach and also Driver Rd to Harris Dam (between Dwellingup and Collie) a through End-to-End was not possible between February and June.
+From June 19, both sections had diversions put into place making an End-to-End possible.
 This will change again as river levels rise.
 Please keep up to date and check whether a through End-to-End is possible before you plan your walk.

 Planning your end-to-end